 A safety plan is a personalized, practical plan that includes ways to remain safe while in a relationship, planning to leave, or after you leave.
 Here at The Hotline, we safety plan with victims, friends, family members, and anyone who is concerned about their own safety or the safety of someone else.

 You and your partner may be told by either or both of your employers to work remotely to limit social interaction.
 Having a safety plan laid out can help you to protect yourself during this stressful time.
-You can learn more about safety plans here, and you can find an interactive guide to safety planning here.
+You can learn more about safety plans here.

 Because there may be limited shelter availability due to COVID-19, consider alternatives such as staying with family or friends, staying in motels, or sleeping in your vehicle.
 Be extra mindful of good hygiene practices if you’re leaving as well – wash your hands regularly, avoid touching your face, minimize contact with surfaces that other people have had contact with, etc.